Phantom Thread-2017

 Once the cruise ship departs with all on board, Jackie is the prime suspect when Linnet is murdered.

-Poirot must find the killer as numerous other suspects all with grudges against Linnet, begin to emerge.
+Poirot must find the killer as numerous other suspects, all with grudges against Linnet, begin to emerge.

-Death On The Nile serves up a stellar cast including legendary Bette Davis in the role of Marie Van Schuyler- an eccentric American socialite with an eye for Linnet’s necklace.
-The casting of Davis is reason enough to watch the film, though the character is not center stage but rather a supporting role.
+Death On The Nile features a stellar cast, including legendary Bette Davis as Marie Van Schuyler, an eccentric American socialite with an eye for Linnet’s necklace.

 Jackie’s unstable actions make her the most likely to commit the deed, but the fun is to figure out the “whys” and the “hows” of the murder.
 Is there more than one killer?
 Are they working in cahoots or independently?
-As the body count increases these questions begin to resonate more and more.
+As the body count increases, these questions begin to resonate more and more.

-The costumes and sets are gorgeous and it is no wonder the film won the Oscar for Best Costume Design.
+The costumes and sets are gorgeous, and it is no wonder the film won the Oscar for Best Costume Design.
 At a ball, the women are dripping with jewels and gorgeous gowns.

 Along with Davis, boozy author Salome Otterbourne, hilariously played by Angela Lansbury, is granted the prize of wearing the most luxurious and interesting of all the costumes.
 She drips with jewels and, with a cocktail always in hand, is the film’s comic relief.